johndreamfuture/dj/README.md

 ## Conclusion

 Throughout the week, we will be building a few full stack applications with Django.
 Think about that for a moment.
 So far, we have spent entire units learning out to build out different parts of an application, from the front end to the back end and putting everything together.
-Using Django, we will be able to follow the pattern of MVC that we already became familiar with in Express to build out dynamic projects in a (much) shorter amount of time!
+Using Django, we will be able to build out dynamic projects in a (much) shorter amount of time!

 ## Additional Resources